Black Friday Sale on now | Save 20% off selected courses site wide | Use code: SAVE20 at checkout | T&C's apply

 Key benefits of this microcredential

-By successfully completing this microcredential, participants will be well-prepared to take a leading role in the implementation of digital engineering on infrastructure and facilities projects, making them more efficient, sustainable, and adaptable to the evolving needs of modern methods of design and construction management.
+Upon successfully completing this microcredential, participants will be well-prepared to take a leading role in the implementation of digital engineering on infrastructure and facilities projects, making them more efficient, sustainable and adaptable to the evolving needs of modern methods of design and construction management.
 The core areas covered in the program include:

-• Managing site, GIS, base map, and digital survey data of existing conditions
+• Managing site, GIS, base map, digital survey and existing conditions data

-• Project Coordination, multidisciplinary clash detection and data verification
+• Design coordination, multidisciplinary clash detection and model data validation

-• Reviewing technical designs against project specifications, standards, and stakeholder expectations
+• Quality assurance and reviewing technical designs against project specifications, standards and stakeholder expectations

 • Model-based quantity take-off for planning and cost estimating